 If you don’t like the taste of matcha, try hojicha.

-It’s really simple to make.
+It’s really simple to make this Iced Hojicha Latte.
+You’ll need:

 Here, we’re making a super concentrated hojicha tea to go with the latte since it’s iced.